Reduced brain structural similarity is associated with maturation, neurobiological features, and clinical status in schizophrenia

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Schizophrenia spectrum disorders (SSD) are characterized by atypical brain maturation, including reduced structural similarity between regions.
-However, the maturational and neurobiological underpinnings of the complex interactions between abnormal development and network reorganization remain poorly characterized.
-Using structural MRI data from 195 healthy controls (HC) and 352 individuals with SSD, we constructed individual Morphometric INverse Divergence (MIND) networks.
-Compared to HC, individuals with SSD exhibited reduced structural similarity in the temporal and cingulate lobes, with more pronounced reductions in individuals exhibiting a ‘poor’ clinical status (more impaired cognitive functioning and more severe symptomatology).
-These alterations in MIND networks were associated with cortical hierarchy and maturational events, locating MIND reductions in higher-order association areas that predominantly mature later.
-Finally, we mapped 46 neurobiological features from healthy individuals onto MIND networks revealing a high presence of neurotransmitters, astrocytes, and microglia, along with decreased metabolism and microstructure, in regions with reduced similarity in SSD.
-Taken together, these findings provide evidence on the complex interplay between structural dysconnectivity, maturational events, and the underlying neurobiology in determining clinical status of individuals with SSD.
+Schizophrenia spectrum disorders (SSD) are characterized by atypical brain maturation, including alterations in structural similarity between regions.
+Using structural MRI data from 195 healthy controls (HC) and 352 individuals with SSD, we construct individual Morphometric INverse Divergence (MIND) networks.
+Compared to HC, individuals with SSD mainly exhibit reduced structural similarity in the temporal, cingulate, and insular lobes, being more pronounced in individuals exhibiting a ‘poor’ clinical status (more impaired cognitive functioning and more severe symptomatology).
+These alterations are associated with cortical hierarchy and maturational events, locating MIND reductions in higher-order association areas that mature later.
+Finally, we map 46 neurobiological features onto MIND networks, revealing a high presence of neurotransmitters and astrocytes, along with decreased metabolism and microstructure, in regions with reduced similarity in SSD.
+These findings provide evidence on the complex interplay between structural similarity, maturational events, and the underlying neurobiology in determining clinical status of individuals with SSD.